jermspeaks/jermspeaks.github.io/_posts/letters/2017-12-20-strangers-6-Raina-Evans.md

 The program is taught in prisons.
 One inmate wrote that he no longer has to lie on housing apps.

 80% of evaluations show they would recommend the course to a friend.
-Raina often sees the same feedbak.
+Raina often sees the same feedback.
 "Everyone needs to take this course".

 The evaluations ask how the instructors are doing.
 This in turn tells Raina how she's doing as a trainer.
 I was curious about this because I've written about feedback extensively.
 This is another use case.